-CERULEAN BLUE Pigment stain expands the potter’s palette with infinite colors possibilities.
+What color is Cerulean BLUE Pigment?
+How it expands the potter’s palette with colors possibilities.
 How it can be applied onto earthenware, greenware or bisque?

 CERULEAN BLUE color powder mixed with water provides the cheapest and the most usual way of applying underglaze decoration.
 Glaze and body ceramic stains are normally used for the preparation of colored glazes or colored slips.
 The cerulean pigment is suitable for both operations.
 You can use effect glazes in any combination with this pigment.